raymondbutcher/pretf/docs/api/util.md

 ## execute

+> Note: this is a lower level function than the simpler `pretf.run.execute` which is limited to executing only Terraform.

 Executes a command and waits for it to finish.

 If args are provided, then they will be used.